zorem/woocommerce-custom-account-affiliate/README.md

 - **Custom My Account Area**: Reimagines the WooCommerce My Account area using React.js for a more dynamic user experience.
 - **Affiliate Program Integration**: Custom endpoint and integration for the Affiliate for WooCommerce plugin within the custom My Account area.
-- **Plugin Extensibility**: Designed as a plugin to easily integrate with existing WooCommerce setups.
+- **Plugin Extensibility**: Designed as a plugin to easily integrate with existing WooCommerce setup.

 ## Prerequisites